royaltm/node-zmq-raft/PROTO.md

                      | upon status is false (a failure) a LEADER ID as a JSON string or null
 ```

+Once the response's update status is `false` but the 3rd frame is included the client should follow the "broken known leader state" procedure.

+Once the response's update status is `false` and the 3rd frame is missing, response indicates that a request has expired: a `reqid` is older than REQUEST_UPDATE_TTL (default: 8 hours).
+This response is final and in this instance the client should indicate a failure to the requesting party.

 If the update status is `true` but there is no 3rd frame in the response it indicates that the update was accepted but the log entry hasn't been committed yet.
-The response message in this form may be sent several times by the peer and each time it is received by the client it should reset the client's RPC timeout clock.
+The response message in this form may be sent several times by the server peer and each time it's being received, the client should reset its RPC timeout clock.

 Once the response's update status is `true` and the LOG INDEX is being included as a 3rd frame, response indicates a successfull update.

-Once the response's update status is `false` and the 3rd frame is missing, response indicates that a request has expired (a `reqid` is older than REQUEST_UPDATE_TTL (default: 8 hours).

-Once the response's update status is `false` but the 3rd frame is included the client should follow the broken leader state procedure.
+This response is final and in this instance the client should indicate a success to the requesting party.

 ConfigUpdate RPC
 ----------------

 To make this RPC idempotent, the unique request id used in this message is written as a part of the log entry.
 This RPC also defines the time during which the `reqid` is fresh.
-If the RequestConfigUpdate RPC doesn't succeed within that time (due to the cluster down time or network outage) it will be rejected if finally reaches the cluster.
+If the RequestConfigUpdate RPC doesn't succeed within that time (due to the cluster down time or a network outage) it will be rejected if finally reaches the cluster.

 Request frames: